droidsolutions/asp-auth-claim-binder/README.md

 If the claims you have from your authentication method are complex or you want to use other argument names in your controller actions you can provide an alias list via `ClaimBinderSettings.AliasConfig`.

 This is a dictionary of string keys (the key you want to use as argument names) and a list of strings that serve as aliases.
 For example if you use Open ID Connect and get you claims from the JWT they might be some long strings or urls.
-The example below uses the key `user` and adds an alias for `System.Security.Claims.ClaimTypes.NameIdentifier`.
-This way the binder finds the value of the claim with the name of the `ClaimTypes.NameIdentifier` when you use `user` as the argument name.
+The example below uses the key `role` and adds an alias for `System.Security.Claims.ClaimTypes.Role`.
+This way the binder finds the value of the claim with the name of the `ClaimTypes.Role` when you use `role` as the argument name.

 ```cs
 builder.Services.Configure<ClaimBinderSettings>(o => o.AliasConfig = new Dictionary<string, List<string>>